brianhouse/open_circuits/guide/setup.md

 # Setup

-To write code for our ESP32s, we will be using Micropython via the Thonny IDE and virtual COM port.
+To write code for our ESP32s, we will be using Micropython via the Thonny IDE.

 ## Driver